superlistapp/super_native_extensions/super_clipboard/README.md

 For more formats supported out of box look at the [Format](lib/src/standard_formats.dart) class.

-Note that on Windows clipboard images are usually stored in DIB or DIBv5 format, while on macOS TIFF is commonly used. `super_clipboard` will transparently expose these formats as PNG.
+Note that on Windows clipboard images are usually stored in DIB or DIBv5 format, while on macOS TIFF is commonly used. `super_clipboard` will transparently expose these images as PNG.

 You can query whether the PNG image in clipboard has been synthetized through `reader.isSynthetized(Formats.png)`.